pingcap/docs/pd-configuration-file.md

 ### `level`

-+ The log level, which can be specified as "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL"
++ The log level.
+The value options are "DEBUG", "INFO", "WARNING", "ERROR", and "CRITICAL".
 + Default value: "INFO"

 ### `format`